Infineon/traveo-rs-user-guide/README.md

 For any question, please feel free to ask the [Infineon Developer Community](https://community.infineon.com/).

-If you have any additional questions or find any problems with this user guide, please [open an issue](https://github.com/Infineon/traveo-rs-user-guide/issues) for this repository.
+If you have any additional questions or find any problems with this user guide, please [create an issue](https://github.com/Infineon/traveo-rs-user-guide/issues).